Last updated - March 17, 2021

 The remote storage locations where you can save your backup files include BackupBuddy Stash, Amazon S3, Google Drive, Dropbox, etc. Also, you will get email notifications whenever the plugin completes an operation.
 Purchase plan starts from $80 per year for single site backup.

 This free plugin helps you to save your complete WordPress installation and store it in a remote location such as Dropbox, Amazon S3, etc. Once you have the backup zip file, you can easily restore an installation.

 The plugin is quite popular in the WordPress community with over 600,000 active installs and close to 400 five star ratings.
 However, the plugin developers recommend purchasing the pro version, if you want the complete suite.
 With the pro version you will get complete database backup, a list of installed plugins, WordPress XML Export, log report via email and much more.
 Purchase options start from $69, which you can use to backup one domain.

-The plugin is one of the simplest options to backup and restore your database, and even for scheduled backup.
+The plugin is one of the simplest options to backup and restore your database, and even for a scheduled backup.
 Translation for around 13 languages is available.

 You can use this plugin to backup your entire site along with the database.
 BackupWordPress also supports scheduled backups, and you can exclude specific files and folders from the backup schedule.
 It is quite easy to use with no specific setting up process.
 It works well with all hosting plans including the shared environments.
 You will be able to handle multiple backup schedules at a time and can send off these to your email address.
 It works smoothly on both Linux and Windows servers, and translations are available for 12 languages.

 If you want to send your backups to remote destinations, you can purchase the paid version of the plugin.
 The available options for remote storage include Google Drive, DropBox, Amazon S3, Microsoft Azure, FTP/sFTP, etc. Price starts at $29 for a single site license.
 One good aspect of this plugin is that it offers good support for both free and paid versions.